How do I find valuable domain names? In this article, Domain Reselling 101, I walk you through how to find a great domain name.

 This is my favorite.
 It feels like I am mining for gold.

-Basically the process is to pick a high-value keyword (I used “affiliate” in this example) and use Thesaurus.com and the Godaddy search engine to find unregistered domain names.
-Affiliate marketing is a very high Lever Rank online business, and serving that online market would be a good online business model.
+The process is to pick a high-value keyword (I used “affiliate” in this example) and use Thesaurus.com and the Namecheap search engine to find unregistered domain names.
+Affiliate marketing is a very high Lever Rank online business, and serving that online market would be an excellent business model.

-“Help” with affiliate marketing is a well searched topic so I perform a search GoDaddy domain search for “affiliatehelp.com”.
+“Help” with affiliate marketing is a well-searched topic, so I perform a search domain search for “affiliatehelp.com”.

 The domain is taken, so I open up Thesaurus.com and enter the word “help” to see different synonyms for the word “help”.